agehcx/Chrono/README.md

-# Code Arena Monorepo
+# Chrono Monorepo

-This repository hosts the MVP implementation of **Code Arena: The Proving Grounds for Thai Developers**.
+This repository hosts the MVP implementation of **Chrono: The Momentum Hub for Thai Developers**.
 The monorepo is managed with `pnpm` + Turborepo and ships a Next.js mini-app alongside a NestJS API with Prisma, WebSocket match coordination, and shared UI/typed packages.

 ## Project layout